PlethoraChutney/mandel_plate_reader/README.md

 Then each well gets a line tracing the points and that plot is saved.
 It'll likely take some changing before it's publication ready, but it can go in your notebook.

 If you're not averaging any wells, you can use the -s flag to give a list of wells and samples to rename them so you don't have to do any R work yourself.
 For instance, `assemble_flux.py -s A01 sample1 A02 "Sample 2"` will rename the A01 column to `sample1` and the A02 column to `Sample 2`.
-If two columns have the same name your R plot will look screwy!
+Samples with the same name will be averaged. **Do not use underscore in these sample names**

 If you're not performing a sodium flux assay (3 plates; ACMA, CCCP, Na ionophore) you can specify an arbitrary number of plates with the -p flag.
 For instance, `assemble_flux.py -p ACMA CCCP Na_Iono` will generate the standard flux plates.
 You can go over 3, but if you don't have that many plates they obviously won't be used for anything.